Imma alienella

 Imma alienella is a moth in the family Immidae.
 It was described by Francis Walker in 1864.
 It is found on Borneo.

-Adults are dark cupreous brown, the forewings with luteous (muddy-yellow) marks.
+The adults are dark cupreous brown, the forewings with luteous (muddy-yellow) marks.
 There is a short oblique basal streak, a middle band composed of three irregularly triangular spots, an apical triangular spot and some connected marginal points.
 The hindwings are pale cinereous (ash gray) along the costa.